 It is also important to understand the following key concepts:

 - Satellite Accumulation Areas (SAAs) are what EPA calls individual locations, including laboratories, where hazardous waste is generated.
-The requirements for SAAs can be found in Attachment B.
+The requirements for management of waste in SAAs can be found in Attachment B.

-- Indiana University facilities are subject to routine, unannounced regulatory inspections on an intermittent basis.
+- Indiana University facilities are subject to routine, unannounced regulatory inspections.
 IDEM typically conducts these inspections; however the EPA also has this authority.
 Inspectors visit SAAs as part of the inspection process.
 Always be courteous and cooperative with regulatory inspectors if they visit your area.